SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 What about being able to change the underlying database as in other ORM strategies?

-While that is often touted as the advantage of some ORM tools, I have never seen or heard of that being done, not once, so I suspect the need for this somewhere between non-existent and rare.
+While that is often touted as a primary advantage of some ORM tools, I have never seen or heard of that being done, not once, so I suspect the need for this somewhere between non-existent and rare.
 If we are considering changing to another RELATIONAL database,